 GUIDELINES FOR CONTRIBUTORS

 We invite researchers to contribute scientific articles and book reviews in the fields of social sciences and humanities.
 Submission of original articles is open to all researchers, irrespective of discipline and institutional allocation.

 All manuscripts are reviewed initially by the Editors.
-Those papers that meet the editorial standards of the journal and fit within its aims and scope will be submitted for peer review through a blind reviewing process.
+Those papers that meet the editorial standards of the journal and fit within its aims and scope will be submitted for double peer review through a blind reviewing process.

 GUIDELINES FOR SUBMISSIONS